-Astro.js & Docker: Your Path to a Live Website (Static & Dynamic on a VPS)
+Astro.js & Docker: Deploy Your Site on a VPS (Static & Dynamic)

-Astro.js & Docker: Your Path to a Live Website (Static & Dynamic on a VPS) hero image
+Astro.js & Docker: Deploy Your Site on a VPS (Static & Dynamic) hero image

-Do you want to build a modern, fast website with Astro.js and reliably deploy it on your own server?
-Docker is the key to making this process clean, repeatable, and efficient.
-In this post, I’ll guide you through the entire process – from setting up your development environment to the live deployment of your Astro application (both static and dynamic) using Docker and Docker Compose on a Virtual Private Server (VPS).
+Want to build a modern, fast website with Astro.js and deploy it on your own server?
+Docker is the right tool for the job — by now, 92% of the IT industry relies on containers (Docker State of App Dev Report, 2025).
+In this post, I’ll walk you through the entire process: from the development environment to the live deployment of your Astro application using Docker and Docker Compose on a VPS.

 Key Takeaways at a Glance